This gluten free Cookies and Cream Ice Cream recipe is made from scratch without an ice cream maker. An easy no churn dessert for summer!

 - Pinch Kosher Salt

-- 1 package Gluten Free Ice Cream Cones (can use regular ice cream cones if not GF) (optional)
+- 1 package Gluten Free Ice Cream Cones (can use regular ice cream cones if not gluten free) (optional)

 How To Make No Churn Ice Cream